NemoOudeis/nemo.oudeis.fyi/content/posts/covid-lessons.md

 [^1]: Jason Fried goes even further and says ["Work Doesn't Happen at Work" in his TED talk](https://www.ted.com/talks/jason_fried_why_work_doesn_t_happen_at_work/transcript?language=en)

-Personally I am in a privileged situation of: doing a lot of deep work, no kids around, decent sized apartment with desk and big monitor (my chair is a bit sucky but hey, I really can't complain) and I'm more on the introvert end of the spectrum.
-From my personal perspective this is the most productive and efficient time I spent working at Rakuten.
+Personally I am in a privileged situation of doing a lot of deep work, no kids around, decent sized apartment with desk and big monitor.
+And I'm more on the introvert end of the spectrum, which helps a lot.
+From my perspective this is the most productive and efficient time I spent working at Rakuten.

 In the teams I work with I see no significant shift in terms of output.
-I hear the same from manager within my department and in other departments as well.
-However I only spoke with people in technical departments, I have no idea how this affects the business-y work (which is the majority of the company).
+I hear the same from managers in other departments as well as from executives.
+However I only spoke with people in technical departments, I wonder how this affects the business-y work, which is the majority of the company.

 In the last 2 months I have seen several project progress significantly, all crowned by the internal release of a waterfall-y project we have been working on for over a year now.
 In terms of delivery covid didn't matter, work from home didn't stop us.
 We had some new infrastructure problems (e.g. it's hard to restart the mac mini CI machine remotely) - but no show stoppers.